aungnay/vacdist/README.md

 # vacdist
-An Exploration of Genetic Algorithm using DEAP: COVID-19 Vaccine Distribution
+An Exploration of Genetic Algorithm using DEAP: COVID-19 Vaccine Distribution Optimization

 This is an exercise in exploration of Genetic Algorithm as part of ECE 788: Computational Intelligence class with Prof. Qing Gary Liu at New Jersey Institute of Technology.